 When you do have the time, look at the pot itself.
 Is it burned?
 You probably won’t be able to tell until you scrape the coagulated coffee out of the pot.
 Don’t forget to check the plug too, which can melt from overuse.

 If your coffee pot is only lightly damaged with a few burn marks here and there, try cleaning the marks with lemon juice and baking soda.
 It might take a few attempts, but the burn marks should disappear.
 At the very least, they’ll be less noticeable.
+Click the link, to read more about cleaning your coffee pot.

 Should the coffee pot be severely burned and/or the plug melted, then your coffeemaker is no longer safe to use.
 Dispose of it and treat yourself to another one.

-Do Coffee Pots Have Auto-Off Features?
+Do Coffee Pots Have Automatic shut-Off Features?

 Here are a few models to consider.